priyasiddharth/critcmp/README.md

 Welch t-test and reports the resulting p-value to help assess statistical significance of the timing difference.

+If Criterion has already computed change estimates for your benchmarks, you can use them directly instead of having `critcmp` recompute differences.
+This is done with the `--use-critcmp-change-estimate` flag, which reads the `change/estimates.json` file emitted by Criterion and reports the median change.

 Filtering can be done with the -f/--filter flag to limit comparisons based on a regex: